 This website is presented as a brief guide for starting a garden railroad.
 Follow some of the guidelines and make some reasonable decisions before you start and you too will be enjoying an operational railroad in no time.
 Check out the “Resources” section for some expert details in areas where you may need more specific guidance.
 Only track power and battery power designs will be covered.
 While steam-powered trains share many of the design and layout features, they do require some technical features beyond my current skills.
-Check here for more information on live steam locomotives.

 Start with a Plan

 Before you build anything have a preliminary plan and make a decision on the maximum size of locomotives and rolling stock you will be using.
 By knowing what “scale” of trains you will be running, you can then figure out what the radius of your track has to be.
 It makes a big difference if you have a small area to work with and have a large, 27-inch locomotive attempting to maneuver through your very small curves.

 Initially some of us suffer from “analysis paralysis/over-analyzing our plans” and delaying the start of our layout.

 It’s great to plan but let’s get started.